Home Projects About

 Heurstic Evaluation

-Research Objective: Evaluating and improving the Pink Fund’s donation and fundraising processes and enhance the user donation experience while supporting The Pink Fund’s mission to help with breast cancer paitent finicially.
+The goal is to evaluate the Pink Fund’s donation and fundraising processes to enhance the user donation experience to support the Pink Fund’s mission to help with breast cancer paitent finicially.

 Outcome